 The Sargent College Academic Services Center offers advising appointments (call 617-353-2713) to assist students with academic and registration processes; general program and degree requirements; and details of the individual student’s academic record.
 Other services such as processing requests for transfer courses, minors within Sargent or in other BU programs, and Study Abroad options are also handled in the Academic Services Center, Room 207 in Sargent.

 Individuals with disabilities are encouraged to contact Disability Services to discuss any support services or accommodations they may need.
-The office is located at 19 Deerfield Street, 2nd Floor, Boston, MA 02215; 617-353-3658 (voice/TTY).
+The office is located at 25 Buick Street, 3rd Floor, Boston, MA 02215; 617-353-3658 (voice/TTY).

 The Sargent College Honor Society

 This undergraduate honorary society was founded by the SAR Class of 1924.
 Membership is open to anyone in the junior or senior year with a grade point average in the top 10 percent of their class.

 Seniors are also recognized for their service to the community, to Sargent College, and potential for achievement in their professions through a spring award nomination process.
 These awards are presented to seniors at a recognition ceremony before their commencement date.

 The Sargent College Dean’s list is awarded each semester to full-time students who achieve a grade point index of 3.5 with no incomplete grades and at least 12 credits of letter grades; Pass/Fail grades are not considered.